LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/studio.rst

    npm test

 This command runs the Jasmine tests that are checking your work for you.
 If you have a test that fails, check out the name of the test to get a hint as to what you are missing.
+If you need a refresher on how running the tests works, check out the appendix on :ref:`Tested Code <tested-code>`.